 Time management with these ideas in mind can provide a big boost toward the ultimate life mastery we’d all love to achieve.

 Experience Genius Bootcamp for yourself.
-Our amazing Genius Bootcamp facilitator is chomping at the bit to share the process with you.
-We’re telling everyone who will listen how cool and amazing this life experience can be when you learn and implement the principles we want to share with you!
+One of our amazing Genius Bootcamp facilitators is chomping at the bit to share the “create-a-different-experience” process with you.
+We’re telling everyone who will listen how cool and amazing life can be when you learn and implement the principles we want to share with you!

-I look forward to helping YOU enjoy more time doing the things you love to do.
-Let’s experience some time warps and achieve your goals with less stress!
+I look forward to helping you enjoy more time doing the things you love to do.

 Leslie Originally published October 27, 2010